skuro/plantuml-mode/README.md

 When in the `plantuml-mode` buffer you can then hit again `C-'` to return to the original `org-mode` document.

+# Migration from `puml-mode`

+If you were previously using `puml-mode`, you should change any reference to a `puml-..` variable or function to its `plantuml-..` counterpart.
+Most notably, `puml-plantuml-jar-path` is now just `plantuml-jar-path`.

+## Deprecation warning

+If `puml-mode` is still being loaded by your Emacs, a Warning will be shown any time you open a PlantUML file.
+This is to remind you that you are running deprecated software.
+If you want to suppress the (intentionally) annoying warning, you can customize the variable `plantuml-suppress-deprecation-warning`.

 # Troubleshooting

+## Debug messages

 As of `v0.6.2` the following commands have been added to help resolving problems: